lenh0205/dotnetDoc/ComputerScience.md

 # Ngoài ra những kết nối khác như kết nối với database không được kiểm soát và đóng lại đúng cách gây hao tốn tài nguyên của server
 ```

-###  Important in Distributed Systems and microservices
-* -> these system often manage critical and long-running processes, involve numerous dependencies, and maintain persistent connections to other services or clients
-* -> and multiple services work together to complete a task, a forceful shutdown of one service can disrupt the entire system

 ### Target
 * _in a microservices architecture, each service must be designed to **`handle graceful shutdowns independently while coordinating with other services`**_
 * -> **`Stop Accepting New Requests`**: The service should stop accepting new incoming traffic but continue processing ongoing requests.